- How do I declare a language Minor or Major?

 - What is a QR or Mobile Code and how are they used?

-- I speak Spanish in my home, and I was educated in all of my high school curriculum in Spanish, outside of the United States.
+- I speak Spanish in my home, and I was educated in all of my high school curricula in Spanish, outside of the United States.
 What class should I take to satisfy my foreign language requirement?

 - I am minoring in Spanish and am enrolled in the Criminal Justice Program at VSU.
 Should I switch to the Spanish for Professionals Certificate?